Admin Performance

 Why wp-admin Gets Slower Over Time

-Admin slowness is a death by a thousand cuts.
+Admin slowness usually isn't one big problem.
 No single plugin is the villain.
 It's the accumulation of:

 1. 15 plugins each adding 50ms to admin_init = 750ms baseline